riscv/riscv-crypto/doc/supp/vector-clmul-rfc.md

 # RFC: Vector carry-less multiply instruction options.

 Following the TG meeting on June 2'nd 2020, these options are put forward for comparison.
-There are two broad categories:
+There are three broad categories of instructions to consider:
 - Hi/Lo instructions.
 - Widening instructions.

-There are also two orthogonal questions which apply to both categories:
-- Should we include a multiply-accumulate?
+- Multiply-Accumulate instructions.

-- Which values of `SEW` should the crypto extension *require* support for?
+There are also the orthogonal question of which values of `SEW` should the crypto extension *require* support for?

 Note: Much of
 [Markku's Analysis](https://github.com/scarv/riscv-crypto/blob/master/doc/supp/gcm-mode-cmul.adoc)